torvalds/linux/Documentation/arch/arm64/booting.rst

   cache maintenance by VA rather than set/way operations.
   System caches which respect the architected cache maintenance by VA operations must be configured and may be enabled.
-  System caches which do not respect architected cache maintenance by VA operations (not recommended) must be configured and disabled.
+  System caches which do analt respect architected cache maintenance by VA operations (analt recommended) must be configured and disabled.

 - Architected timers